Death mask of Napoleon: Locations

 In 1834, Antommarchi traveled to the United States, visited New Orleans, and presented that city with a bronze copy of the mask.
 The French doctor also gave a painted plaster copy to a colleague in New Orleans, Edwin Smith.
 Following the death of Smith, the plaster mask was given to the family of Captain Francis Bryan, a resident of St. Louis, Missouri.
 In 1894, Bryan donated this mask to his alma mater, the University of North Carolina at Chapel Hill.

 During its first years in Chapel Hill, Napoleon's plaster face was displayed as a curio on a table in the office of UNC President George T. Winston.
 The death mask was later transferred to the university library and ultimately found its way to the library's North Carolina Collection.
 Today, the mask remains in remarkably good condition.
 The only visible damage to it is a chip above the emperor's upper lip.
 That damage occurred in 1907, when a janitor at the university overturned the mask while dusting it.
 On the underside of the mask is the handwritten inscription: "Dr. Edwin B. Smith's head of Nap.n" and "Presented to Dr. Smith by N[ap's] Phys'n.
 Dr.Ant[tommarchi]."
-Also written on the bottom of the mask is "Tête d'Armée" ("Head of the Army"), reportedly the last words uttered by Napoleon.
+Also written on the bottom of the mask is "Tête d'Armée" (Head of the Army), reportedly the last words uttered by Napoleon.

-Antommarchi moved to Cuba in 1838.
-While there, he lived on his cousin's coffee plantation and became close to General Juan de Moya.
-Before Antommarchi died, he made Moya a death mask from his mould.
-It is believed that the mask still resides in the Museum in Santiago de Cuba, province of Oriente, where there were many French immigrants who established coffee plantations in the high mountains of the Sierra Maestra.

 A bronze death mask is in the collection of the Auckland Art Gallery; it was donated by Sir George Grey and is attributed to Antommarchi.

+An 1833 bronze casting belongs to the Ruth and Elmer Wellin Museum of Art at Hamilton College in Clinton, New York.
+It bears a seal at the base of the sculpture for the L. Richard et E. Quesnal Foundry.

 Another death mask formerly owned by John Codman Ropes now resides in the lobby of Boston University's Mugar Library.